 This machine is used in diagnostics of transsexuals (both Females to Males and Males to Females) here in the Czech republic.
 Some of the doctors ask the clients to undergo the test with PPG as the obligatory test for making a diagnosis of transsexuality!
 They show erotic photos to transsexuals.
 Of course, we transsexuals consider this to be total nonsense.
 They think it is science… We consider this test to be very humiliating and at the same time absolutely useless in these cases.
 (Carroll 2003)

-Most mental health professionals do not consider this device a useful or reliable diagnostic tool, but the Clarke Institute and Ray Blanchard continue to assert that the device allows them to diagnose and predict the life trajectories of gender-variant clients.
-Blanchard used it to help formulate his opinions that gender variance is a psychosexual pathology in those not attracted to males (a disease he made up called “autogynephilia“).
+Most mental health professionals do not consider this device a useful or reliable diagnostic tool, but the Clarke Institute and Ray Blanchard continue to assert that the device allows them to diagnose and predict the life trajectories of gender-diverse clients.
+Blanchard used it to help formulate his opinions that gender diversity is a psychosexual pathology in those not attracted to males (a disease he made up called “autogynephilia“).

 As with many quacks, some of Blanchard’s work is legitimate science.
-Blanchard has made several important scientific contributions regarding birth order and sexual preference (Blanchard 1996), and has done some interesting anthropometric work looking for patterns among other demographic groups.
+Blanchard has made several important scientific contributions regarding birth order and sexual orientation (Blanchard 1996), and has done some interesting anthropometric work looking for patterns among other demographic groups.

 However, his greatest error has been the overemphasis on interpretation of subjective data from PPG.
 My work in the field of consumer fraud has trained me to spot overpromotion in the field of health, and Ray Blanchard’s work with PPG is textbook quackery.